BrandenStudentDev/my-life-as-a-dev/docs/repositories/index.md

 ## Active Projects (Poke at these from time to time...)

 1. **[my-life-as-a-dev](https://github.com/BA-CalderonMorales/my-life-as-a-dev)** - Better docs example for everyone to leverage (Apache License 2.0)
+    1. You're in the docs for this one man.lol
 2. **[dev-flow-mentor](https://github.com/BA-CalderonMorales/dev-flow-mentor)** - Private TypeScript project
     2. [documentation](./dev-flow-mentor/index.md)
 3. **[flowhive-creativity](https://github.com/BA-CalderonMorales/flowhive-creativity)** - FlowSpace - A "vibe coding" thought experiment (Private TypeScript)